Poetry, Nature, and Science

 She’s here, install’d amid the kitchen ware!

+I am the poet of common sense and of the demonstrable—and of immortality.
+Some great coming poet will absorb whatever science indicates, with spiritualism, and out of them will compose the great poem of death.
+Death, the future, the invisible faith, shall all be convey’d.
 Then will man indeed confront nature, and confront time and space, both with science and con amore, and take his right place, prepared for life, master of fortune and misfortune.
 And then that which was long wanted will be supplied, and the ship, that had it not before in all her voyages, will have an anchor.

-NEXT: THE LIMITS OF POETRY
+NEXT: THE GREAT MAKER OF POEMS